elinefon/WorkoutApp/workout-app/userstories.md

 ### Screenshot

 ![App Screenshot](ui/src/main/resources/ui/img/workoutapp.PNG)
-*Figure 1: Screenshot of the UI for milestone 1*
+*Figure 1: The screenshot of the UI shows the input field with an "Add" button underneath on the left side and a display of previous excercises on the right side*